 Owner, Gary Martinsen, originally from North Dakota holds the largest Wild bill and bison memorabilia in all of White Mountains.
 He has brought his collection to his tavern & grill in order to share his love for Bill himself.
 You'll find photos of the wild west, bison on the walls, and his personal collection of Marilyn Monroe wine bottles throughout the entire restaurant.
-Gary & son Scott personally built the restaurant from ground up and have created a paradise of the North all in itself.
+Garys son Scott, owner of Cambric Homes, personally built the restaurant from ground up and has created a paradise of the North all in itself.
 Come on in and see all this place has to offer and the beauty that surrounds!
 Say hi to Gary as you see him yourself!